jethomasii/project1/README.md

 ## Demo
 Static pages don't need demos silly.
-Whoops, forgot to read the project descritpion, coming momentarily.
+Whoops, forgot to read the project descritpion, https://vimeo.com/182886590.

 ## Misc
 Pretty sure we're ok with out anything here.
 Also it turns out there's no images of me made in the last five years. \#ThingsILearnedDoingThis